-Master Zhou Xuan Yun was our guest in TAI CHI STUDIO in Warsaw, Poland in December 2017.
-Sifu visits our school twice a year, from 2016.
+Master Zhou Xuan Yun visits our school and TAI CHI STUDIO, from 2016.
 We represent Master Zhou Xuan Yun in Europe: https://daoistgate.com/about-us/other-instructors/

 See all the photos from Master’s visits to Warsaw:

 Daoist monk Zhou Xuan Yun (pronounced Joh Sh-wen Yoon) 周玄云, was born in the year of the Monkey in a small village in central China’s Henan Province.
 At age 13, his parents sent him to live on Wudang Mountain, where he was a student and later an instructor of Taiji and Kung Fu.
 Living at the Daoist Association Martial Arts Academy, in the Purple Cloud Temple, Master Zhou was accepted into the 15th generation on the Wudang San Feng lineage.

 Those who train on Wudang Mountain undergo some of the most rigorous athletic training in the world.
 Before morning prayers begin, they have already completed several hours of basic conditioning.
 Loaded down with heavy sand bags, they are often seen sprinting up and down the mountain.
 For a total of nine hours a day they stretch, memorize ancient forms, and drill with weapons.
 Although hundreds of people (Chinese and Westerners alike) study at Wudang, only a few per year are promoted to instructor level and given permission to pass on the Wudang arts when they leave the mountain.